 Visitors can see the vibrant butterflies in dense cluster formations, with each one hanging with its wing down over the one below it to form a shingle effect.
 This provides shelter from the rain and warmth for the group.
 The weight of the cluster help keeps it from whipping in the wind and dislodging the butterflies.

-The Pismo Beach wintering site is only one of five in the state of California that have a count of more than 10,000 monarch butterflies, with the grove hosting an average 25,000 butterflies annually.
+The Pismo Beach wintering site is only one of five in the state of California that has a count of more than 10,000 monarch butterflies, with the grove hosting an average of 25,000 butterflies annually.
 The site is also one of the largest wintering homes of the Western monarch butterfly in the United States.
 Not many other creatures do this on a large scale.

 Monarch Dunes Butterfly Habitat

 The Monarch Dunes Butterfly Habitat has supported as many as 60,000 overwintering monarch butterflies.
 As part of the mitigation of the development of this parcel of land for homes, golf courses and a hotel resort complex in Nipomo, nineteen acres surrounding the historic aggregation area were identified as critical for its integrity and, in 2006, were preserved as a sanctuary for overwintering monarch butterflies, now known as the Monarch Dunes Butterfly Habitat.

 Scientists do not know why the Monarchs consistently return to the same wintering sites.
 In North America, those sites range from the Central and Southern California Coast to Mexico.
 Some scientists speculate that the insects are equipped with genetic homing systems that lead them from their summer sites in the Sierras, Florida, Canada and the Great Lakes Region in North America back to their winter locations.